 Implications for retail

 The problem with shopping streets is that they have become so expensive that only international retailers can afford the rent.
 The effect is that these places have transformed into mono-cultures.
 If you want to excite people for retail spaces, you need to think outside-in.
 They are not there only to buy stuff.
 They want to have a great time with their partner, mum or friends.
 They want to have a great afternoon together and feel great about themselves.
 That’s their deeper motivation.
-So you need to think about how you can help them to fulfil this deeper need by offering them things to discover or to explore, opportunities to be indulged and spoiled, spaces to connect and be playful, etc..
+So it would be best if you thought about how you can help them fulfil this more profound need by offering them things to discover or explore, opportunities to be indulged and spoiled, spaces to connect and be playful, etc.

 There’s an exciting story about the city of Mulhouse, on the border between France and Germany.
 They were able to bring their high street back from the deaths.
-One of the interventions that blew back live into the retail streets was that 75% of new shops were independent.
+One of the interventions that blew back life into the retail streets was that 75% of new shops were independent.
 Their presence transformed the place into a place for excitement and discovery.
-Within 3 years the commercial heart of the city was thriving again.
+Within three years, the commercial heart of the city was thriving again.

 Both inhabitants, retailers and entrepreneurs have reached the limits of their capacity to keep up with inflating prices.
 I argued that the psychological conditions are ripe for the bubble to burst.
 This will force us to fundamentally re-think the way we design our spaces for living, working, and leisure, with the working-from-home professionals and their needs and desires at the core of how we create.